BenchLabs/bench-technology-handbook/inspiring-action.md

 > Assessment are evaluations, judgments, or opinions about the world.
 They are claims made by the speaker, but unlike assertions they cannot be verified by witnesses.
 The second set of three statements listed above qualify as assessments by this definition.
 >
 > Many people do not distinguish between assertions and assessments, a confusion that leads to misunderstandings and miscoordinations.
 You have seen this all too often when someone claims their opinion is a fact; they will often persist with their claim even when you point out that it is only an opinion.
 A stereotypical example is:
-> - “My candidate is he best qualified for president.”
+> - “My candidate is the best qualified for president.”
 > - “That’s just your opinion.”
 > - “No, it’s a fact.”
 >